freddiequinson/portfolio/README.md

 # portfolio webpage

-A portfolio webpage showcasing the work of my young data science career.
+A portfolio webpage showcasing the work of a young data science career.